← All Resources

 Who are the best real estate agents in Vacaville California?

-The dominant brokerages in Vacaville in 2026 are Coldwell Banker Solano Pacific (the largest Southern Solano County independent), Realty ONE Group Fox (the local Vacaville-headquartered office moving roughly 9% of county transactions), Compass, Keller Williams (with Renée White's team among the highest-volume in Solano), RE/MAX Gold (with Eric Pangilinan), and the Heinrich Team at Coldwell Banker.
+The dominant brokerages in Vacaville in 2026 are Coldwell Banker Solano Pacific (the dominant Southern Solano County independent), Realty ONE Group Fox (the local Vacaville-headquartered office moving roughly 9% of county transactions), Compass, Keller Williams (with Renée White's team among the highest-volume in Solano), RE/MAX Gold (with Eric Pangilinan), and the Heinrich Team at Coldwell Banker.
 All charge traditional 2.5–3% per side commission.
-LOQOL is the flat-fee alternative — same MLS coverage, $4,399 instead of $18,000+ at the citywide median.
+Loqol provides a full-service alternative with a 2.5% seller-side commission, combining dedicated local agents with advanced transaction tracking.

 How much does a Vacaville real estate agent charge?